alexlundry/ppol6802_spring24/code_demos/Week-5-Univariate.md

 Finally, now that we’ve got a really good bar chart, let’s assume that we’ve been asked to show this data not as raw counts but as a percentages of all US power plants.
-We’ll precalculate this number outside of ggplot by adding an `n()` function call to our count statement.
+We’ll pre-calculate this number outside of ggplot by adding an `n()` function call to our count statement.